 not for me to unravel what is yours, and what belongs to him or them with whom you are associated.
 I leave you the task of doing it, and also the intimacy which such a task requires.
 I shall continue my observations on the subject, at the same time warning my readers against the subtleties which are found in your pamphlet.
 But, henceforth, sir, you are secure from all attacks or remarks on my part.
 I leave you to your own reflections and the reputation which you have won for the functions of elder.

 I here beg my reader to remark, that the object of the arguments in the second pamphlet, is to bring forward the institutions, as being laws, established by God in an abstract way, and to deduce from this as a consequence, that, since a law once given always remains the same, institutions and laws cannot be corrupted.
 Men may fail as regards them, but the institutions exist.
-Here is the reason for &#8220;fail as regards the institutions of God.&#8221; What could not be denied with regard to men has been changed into &#8220;fail as regards the institutions of God.&#8221; This is why, instead of &#8220;by perverting the laws and ordinances which He had given them,&#8221; we simply find &#8220;by perverting the laws which He gives them.&#8221; For no one can deny that men have perverted the ordinances.
-This is why, when I said &#8220;the ordinances were not abolished,&#8221; they made out that I said &#8220;the ordinances of the law existed after the captivity of Israel&#8221;; and this becomes, a little farther on, &#8220;He does not change *His laws,* not considering *them* corrupted and ruined,&#8221; and then, &#8220;if, therefore, the ordinances of the law were maintained after the captivity,&#8221; etc.
+Here is the reason for "fail as regards the institutions of God."
+What could not be denied with regard to men has been changed into "fail as regards the institutions of God."
+This is why, instead of "by perverting the laws and ordinances which He had given them," we simply find "by perverting the laws which He gives them."
+For no one can deny that men have perverted the ordinances.
+This is why, when I said "the ordinances were not abolished," they made out that I said "the ordinances of the law existed after the captivity of Israel"; and this becomes, a little farther on, "He does not change *His laws*, not considering them corrupted and ruined," and then, "if, therefore, the ordinances of the law were maintained after the captivity," etc.

 Now it is clear that the laws themselves cannot be corrupted; and if one considers the institutions in an abstract manner, that is to say, the law that institutes them, they are what they are according to that law, and that comes to the same thing; it is a law.
-But the word &#8220;institutions&#8221; and above all the word &#8220;dispensation&#8221; have another meaning.
+But the word "institutions" and above all the word "dispensation" have another meaning.
 It is a question of an established thing entrusted to man.
-The royal power in David&#8217;s hands was an institution of God; the intention, rule, and thought of God have not changed.
+The royal power in David's hands was an institution of God; the intention, rule, and thought of God have not changed.
 The institution, speaking abstractedly, is not abolished, for Christ will be King of the Jews.
 But was not the institution, the ordinance, in point of fact corrupted in the hands of men?
 Was not the royal power corrupted in the hands of Manasseh, ruined in the hands of Zedekiah?
-The institution of the Lord&#8217;s supper,
+The institution of the Lord's supper,